 With each day that passes, it is ever clearer the Brexiters’ attitudes allied to the economic reality will lead the UK into a damaging, job-destroying Brexit.
 Yet still the government carries on its course of action – a road that will see Britain go from Gold to not even getting on the podium.

 Richard Corbett MEP is Labour’s leader in the European Parliament.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.